BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 There is a small set of seL4 platform APIs that a protection domain may make use of (from any type of procedure).
 These are:

-* calling a protected procedure in a different protection domain
+* call a protected procedure in a different protection domain
-* sending a notification to a different protection domain
+* send a notification to a different protection domain

 These calls only possible in the case where a communication channel is established with the other protection domain.